walmsles/bootcamp_demo/README.md

 # bootcamp-demo

+This is a Demo Serverless API built from the standard Hello World SAM template for Python.
+This project is used for demonstration purposes at the Serverless Workshop for Accenture Technical Bootcamps that are run periodically throughout the year.
+If you are an Accenture bootcamp attendee then this is the project that you saw being built during rthe live coding demonstration.
+Feel free to read the standard README from the Example template to learn how to deploy this to your cloud account and use as a basis for your technical bootcamp solution (if it suits).

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function.